jgfranco17/fizzbuzz-api/README.md

 ## 🔎 About <a name = "about"></a>

+The whole point of this project is to showcase the concepts of SWE and DevOps that I have learned so far.
+This project features CI/CD workflows and automations, unittesting, and containerization.
+Git & Github were used as the VCS, and a Docker Hub image is published for container deployment.
+I dub this as "FizzBuzz-as-a-Service".

-This project aims to create a FastAPI-based microservice that solves the classic FizzBuzz programming problem.
+This program aims to create a FastAPI-based microservice that solves the classic FizzBuzz programming problem.
 The FizzBuzz problem is a common coding challenge often used in interviews to evaluate a candidate's basic programming skills.
-The task is to write a program that prints numbers from 1 to n; however, for multiples of 3, it should print "Fizz" instead of the number, for multiples of 5, it should print "Buzz," and for numbers that are multiples of both 3 and 5, it should print "FizzBuzz."
+The task is to write a program that prints numbers from 1 to n; however, for multiples of 3, it should print "Fizz" instead of the number, for multiples of 5, it should print "Buzz," and for numbers that are multiples of both 3 and 5, it should print "FizzBuzz".
 The FizzBuzz Microservice API provides a simple HTTP-based API to solve the FizzBuzz problem.
 It allows users to make requests to the microservice and receive the FizzBuzz sequence as a response.
 This microservice can be easily integrated into other applications or used for testing and learning purposes.

 ## 🏁 Getting Started <a name = "getting_started"></a>